Admin to allow refugees in with new rules

 - "Mining" social media for more information about the applicants is likely

-Washington (CNN)As President Donald Trump's travel ban restrictions expire, the administration will allow refugees from all countries -- but with new, enhanced vetting rules, according to a senior administration official.
+Washington (CNN)As President Donald Trump's travel ban restrictions expire, the administration will allow in refugees from all countries -- but with new, enhanced vetting rules, the administration announced Tuesday.

-Under the new rules, the administration will collect more biographical data on refugees and scrutinize their social media, the official said.
+Trump signed the new executive order on Tuesday.
+Under the new rules, the administration will collect more biographical data on refugees and scrutinize their social media in addition to taking other measures to look for fraud, officials said on a call to brief reporters.

+The move comes as the 120-day pause on refugee admissions under Trump's earlier travel ban expires.
+But there will be a second 90-day review of 11 unnamed countries determined to be of higher risk, officials said.

+Those 11 countries remain secret because of "law enforcement sensitivities," but were chosen as being of "higher risk" based on the visa clearance process established in 2001 and last revised in 2015, a senior administration official said on the call.

+In his order, Trump said the 120-day review concluded that with the new measures, the refugee admissions program in general is not a threat to the United States.

+The secretaries of state and homeland security and director of national intelligence have advised that the improvements to the refugee vetting process "are generally adequate to ensure the security and welfare of the United States" and can be resumed, with "special measures" for certain categories of refugees "whose entry continues to pose potential threats to the security and welfare of the United States," the order said.

-The move comes as the 120-day stop to refugee admissions that was put in place by Trump's controversial executive order expires on Tuesday.
+The 120-day stop to refugee admissions that was put in place by Trump's controversial executive order expires on Tuesday.
 The order, first issued in January and then re-issued in March with revisions, was held up by the courts for months before being allowed to go into effect.
-Refugees with a "bona fide" relationship to the US were exempted from the ban, the Supreme Court held.
+Refugees with a "bona fide" relationship to the United States were exempted from the ban, the Supreme Court held.

-In place of the total ban, higher scrutiny and collection of information about such things as family members and places of employment will be used, along with additional vetting for high-risk countries, the official said.
+In place of the total ban, higher scrutiny and collection of information about such things as family members and places of employment will be used, a senior administration official told CNN.
 The new provisions were first reported by The Wall Street Journal.

-"Mining" social media for more information about the applicants is an "obvious" step that the administration could take to find out more about incoming refugees, the official said.
+Other enhanced vetting measures being implemented include increased screening of biographical data, social media and information sharing between agencies, said Jennifer Higgins, associate director of the Refugee, Asylum and International Operations Directorate at US Citizenship and Immigration Services.

+"This can help us better determine the truthfulness of an applicant's claims," Higgins said.

 The new rules were developed in an interagency effort between the State Department, Department of Homeland Security and Director of National Intelligence as well as top homeland security adviser Tom Bossert in the White House.

-"We are a welcoming administration," the official insisted, saying that these policies should show the American people that the President is committed to protecting Americans and he's not just "anti-immigration (or) anti-refugee."
+"We are a welcoming administration," the official insisted separately to CNN, saying that these policies should show the American people that the President is committed to protecting Americans and he's not just "anti-immigration (or) anti-refugee."

-In litigation, groups challenging the travel ban alleged it was driven by anti-immigrant and anti-Muslim animus, pointing to a long history of Trump's heated rhetoric on the topic dating back to the campaign trail.
-Trump initially called for a complete ban of Muslims entering the country during the campaign, a topic frequently cited by critics of the ban, which focused on individuals traveling from key high-risk countries and refugees.
+In litigation, groups challenging the travel ban alleged it was driven by anti-immigrant and anti-Muslim animus, pointing to Trump's history of heated rhetoric on the topic, including on the campaign trail.
+Trump initially called during the campaign for a complete ban on Muslims entering the country, a move frequently cited by critics of the ban, which focused on individuals traveling from key high-risk countries and refugees.

 The Supreme Court on Tuesday dismissed the last of the lawsuits challenging the original ban from its calendar, citing the expiration of its provisions.
 But the legal battle remains alive in lower courts.